Azure/azureml-assets/training/model_management/components/mlflow_model_local_validation/README.md

 # MLFlow Model Local Validation Component
-This component can be used in azure machine learning pipelines to valdate if a MLFLow model can be loaded on a compute and is usable for inferencing
+This component can be used in Azure Machine Learning pipelines to valdate if a MLFLow model can be loaded on a compute and is usable for inferencing

 # 1. Inputs